 Note: Always ask for samples before you order.
 This helps you check the quality and fit.

-You have plenty of choices when searching for a dupe.
+You have plenty of choices when searching for a similar style.
 Here’s what makes the top picks stand out:

 -